v2.0.9New: annotations, bookmarks, message votes, ChatGPT export import, safer transfer restore, compressed raw archive.

 06 / audit

-Tamper-evident logs and redacted diagnostics.
+Hash-chained audit checks and redacted diagnostics.

-Raw-first vault
+Raw-first archive

 Capture the source record first.
 Improve the extractor later.